-The BLS methodology updates its samples of stores from which it collects prices periodically.
-It makes two adjustments.
-First, the BLS updates the stores at which these purchases are made.
-Next, the BLS updates the products in the market basket that consumers purchase.
-Cage (1996) describes the current BLS sampling procedure, in which the "Telephone Point-of-Purchase Survey" (TPOPS) is used to provide a sampling frame of outlets visited by urban consumers.
-Approximately 25% of all sampling units participate in a given year.
-While the products can change, note that the expenditure shares across categories did not change with this procedure.
-The expenditure shares are only updated on a considerably less frequent basis since the TPOPs data does not collect expenditure data or quantity data.
-Thus, the BLS probability sampling procedure works against solving the outlet bias problem discussed in this paper.
+that consumers purchase.
+The BLS also updates the stores at which these purchases are made.
+The BLS sometimes takes a very long time to incorporate new products in the market basket as in the case of cellular telephones, which were not included for 15 years after their introduction.
+Hausman (1999) demonstrates the significant bias from the delay in the introduction of cellular telephone.
+Cage (1996) describes the current BLS procedure of the "Continuing Point-of-Purchase Survey" (CPOPS), which provides the BLS with a sampling frame of outlets visited by urban consumers.
+Approximately 20% of all sampling units participate in a given year.
+In 1999 the BLS began collecting the CPOPs data using computer assisted telephone interviews (CATI The new procedure, known as TPOPS, allowed an updated list of commodities in all sample units in each year, rather than only a 20% rotation per year.
+While the products can change, note that the expenditure shares are only updated on a considerably less frequent basis since the CPOPs data does not collect expenditure data or quantity data.

-When the BLS collects data, it collects the name and address of the retail establishment reported by respondents and estimates of the total daily expenditure by TPOPS category.
+When the BLS collects data, it collects the name and address of the retail establishment reported by respondents and estimates of the total daily expenditure by POPS category.
 The expenditure weights are not used to update the expenditure weights used in the weighted average of prices, rather they are used in the selection of outlets so that those outlets with larger expenditure weights receive a greater probability of selection.
+The use of CATI allows for between 20%-25% of the products and services to be re-sampled in every sampling unit each year.

 TPOPS outlet rotation allows a closer approach to actual consumer shopping patterns as they change.
 As more households shop at Wal-Mart, the probability of a Wal-Mart being included in a given market increases.
 Item rotation also occurs as discussed above.
 However, when an identical item is sampled at the new outlet, even if the product is physically identical to the item sampled in the old outlet, the BLS does not take account of the lower price.
 Thus, if a 12 ounce box of Kellogg's Rice Krispies is purchased at a Wal-Mart that is newly included to replace a Kroger that has been dropped; the BLS links the new lower price to the old higher price so no price change occurs.
-This linking take account of this change with a lagged effect over time.
+This linking procedure creates outlet substitution bias in the estimation of the CPI.
+In the AWP (2002, p.
+168) discussion of BLS procedures, it is claimed that consumer shopping comprises a package and that non-monetary benefits exactly balance out the effects of the lower price.
+This finding was based on absolutely no empirical evidence whatsoever.
+The finding is also completely inconsistent with the real world market facts that expenditures at supercenters grow quickly when they become available.
+Indeed, Wal-Mart is now the largest supermarket chain in the U.S.